reno-router/reno/README.md

 **TODO: replace/complement this with proper documentation**

-## Responses Are Just Data Structures
+## Responses are Just Data Structures

 This, along with request handlers being [pure functions](), makes unit testing Reno services a breeze: